 - The partners can switch when frustrated or stuck.
 The work doesn’t get compromised.
 The change in responsibilities once again adds energy to work.

 - New recruits come up to speed more rapidly in a pairing environment.

 - From a developer standpoint, pairing is enjoyable and valuable activity.
-I have seen developers who resisted pairing the first time, eventually loved it and found to be much useful in terms of learning, more engagement, better quality and successful careers.
+I have seen developers who resisted pairing the first time, eventually loved it and found it to be much really useful in terms of learning, more engagement, better quality and successful careers.

 - It’s social skill and it takes a time to do it.
 The best pair programmers exactly know when to say let’s try your idea first.
 Do not expect the outcome of pair programming from day one.
 It takes some time to do it in right way.

 - No benefits are expected if both the programmers are not actively engaging themselves.
 It’s “programming it loud’ methodology” hence it is essential that the driver and navigator constantly communicating.
 The silence kills the benefits of pairing.

 - If the two people have personal challenges, the pairing cannot be forced upon.
 The trust and mutual understanding between the two people is absolutely necessary